fzi-forschungszentrum-informatik/cdcstream/README.md

   * Start WEKA GUI
   * Select `Tools` / `Package manager` and install the latest version of `DilcaDistance` (Dependency [fastCorrBasedFS](https://weka.sourceforge.io/packageMetaData/fastCorrBasedFS/index.html) should be installed after confirming prompted request.); It might be necessary to click the `Toggle load` button with `DilcaDistance` selected in order to get `Yes` in the Loaded column.

+## Development
+* Python poetry
+  * strangely, installation of python-javabridge fails with poetry versions > 1.1.15 (at the time of writing, newest poetry version is 1.2.1)
 ## License
 Code is copyright to the FZI Research Center for Information Technology and released under the [GNU General Public License v3.0](LICENSE).
 All dependencies are copyright to the respective authors and released under the respective licenses.